ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 So look for "<Root"

 ===========================================DIV50==
-LIKE note from SQLite doc-
+LIKE (extract from SQLite doc- https://www.sqlite.org/lang_expr.html )

 The LIKE operator does a pattern matching comparison.
 The operand to the right of the LIKE operator contains the pattern and the left hand operand contains the string to match against the pattern.
 A percent symbol ("%") in the LIKE pattern